Three-body resonances in the $\varphi^4$ theory: Infinite-volume scattering

 The choice of the contours is, in principle, a matter of taste.
 In the present work, we have adopted the following choice:

-In Fig.~\ref{fig:FVU:contour} we have chosen the hard cutoff at $\Lambda=1.2M_0$, cf. section~\ref{sec:FVU}.
+which does not hit any singularities for the range of energies considered in this work.
+In Fig.~\ref{fig:FVU:contour} we have chosen the hard cutoff at $\Lambda=1.2M_0$, see section~\ref{sec:FVU}.
 For the self-energy integration in Eq.~\eqref{eq:FVU:SigmaIV} the cutoff can be safely removed, since the over-subtracted integrand falls sufficiently quickly at large integration momenta.

 Transforming now the (regular) integrals along these contours into finite sums, the integral equation~\eqref{eq:FVU:infvol} can be simply solved as a matrix equation

 where the bold symbols denote matrices over spectator momentum $\ell\in{\rm SMC}$.
 The integration weights $\mu_\ell$ on the chosen contour are encoded in the matrix $\bm{W}_{pq}=\delta_{pq}p^2/(4\pi^2\omega_p)\mu_p$.
 Finally, the resonance poles can be found as roots of the equation